MGM Children's Matinees

-MGM Children's Matinees were a series of vintage MGM family films that were re-released to theatres between 1970 and 1972.
-As the name implies, they were shown only as Saturday and Sunday matinées, usually just before the showing of the main feature which happened to be playing at the theatre at that time.
+MGM Children's Matinees were a series of vintage MGM family films curated by executive Tony Myerberg that were re-released to theatres between 1970 and 1973.
+As the name implies, they were shown only as Saturday and Sunday matinées.
+The series was likely inspired by the success of lower-budgeted children's films released on weekend matinees by K. Gordon Murray and Barry Yellen's Childhood Productions.

 List of titles

 The films ranged from old favorites such as The Wizard of Oz (1939), Lassie Come Home (1943), and The Secret Garden (1949), to later widescreen films such as the 1960 remake of The Adventures of Huckleberry Finn, to then-recent fare such as Clarence, the Cross-Eyed Lion.

 It also featured the 1970 Chuck Jones cult feature The Phantom Tollbooth.